-Government owned land to the east and south.
-The DNSDC is 27 kilometres west of the Sydney CBD, 16 kilometres south of the Parramatta CBD, 5 kilometres east of the M5/M7 Interchange, 2 km from the main north-south rail line and future Southern Sydney Freight Line and 0.5 km from the M5 motorway.
+The SIMTA site is located in the Liverpool Local Government Area.
+It is 27 kilometres west of the Sydney CBD, 17 kilometres south of the Parramatta CBD, 5 kilometres east of the M5/M7 Interchange, 2 kilometres from the main north-south rail line and future Southern Sydney Freight Line, and 0.6 kilometres from the M5 motorway.